Victoria Prison: Buildings

 And finally, there is also one former Central Magistracy building built in 1914.

 The compound is bordered on the North by Hollywood Road, on the South by Chancery Lane, on the East by Arbuthnot Road and on the West by Old Bailey Street.

-2006 Public Opening
+2006 public opening

 Upon its decommission, the "Victoria Prison Decommissioning Open Days" event was organised.
 The prison was opened to the public on 11, 17 and 18 March 2006 as a charity event to raise funds for the Community Chest of Hong Kong.
 Each visitor was asked to donate HK$20 to the charity.

 Correctional Services department staff volunteers dressed in old staff uniforms helped to provide a glimpse of the changes in attire over the years, when the former Prisons Department was renamed the Correctional Services Department in 1982.

 A piece of the equipment for administering corporal punishment, called the "Cat-of-nine tails" (a whip), was also on display.